BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 A Delaware court ruled Wednesday that American International Group Inc. and Axa SA units were not obligated to indemnify a solar energy company in directors and officers litigation under their claims-made coverage.

-Shareholders of Tempe, Arizona-based First Solar Inc. filed a class-action lawsuit in Arizona in 2012, charging the company had misrepresented the reduction of its manufacturing costs, among other allegations, according to the ruling by the Delaware Supreme Court in First Solar Inc. v.
+Shareholders of Tempe, Arizona-based First Solar Inc. filed a class-action lawsuit in Arizona in 2012, charging the company had misrepresented the reduction of its manufacturing costs, among other allegations, according to the ruling by the Delaware Superior Court in First Solar Inc. v.
 National Union Fire Insurance co. of Pittsburgh, PA and XL Specialty Insurance Co.

 AIG unit National Union provided coverage for the suit and exhausted its policy, the ruling said.